These sourdough tortillas use a long fermentation process, which is better for your health and lends some amazing flavor!

 Plop the dough out onto your counter.
 Divide it into 12 equal pieces.

-If you want smaller tortillas, divide the dough into 16 pieces.
+If you want smaller tortillas, divide the dough into 16 dough balls.

-Using a rolling pin, roll the dough out until it’s about 1/8 inch thick.
+Using a rolling pin, roll a piece of dough out until it’s about 1/8 inch thick.

 I find that I don’t need to use parchment paper or grease or flour my counter to keep the sourdough tortillas from sticking.
-But if you find them hard to peel off the counter, you can rub some butter or sprinkle some flour on your work surface.
+But if you find them hard to peel off the counter, you can rub a little bit of butter on the counter or use a floured surface.

 Cooking the Sourdough Tortillas: